 - Creative non-fiction

-We’ll look back at classic English literature to teach you themes, narrative style, rhetorical devices, and cultural context that can enhance your work.
+We’ll look at a variety of literature to teach you themes, narrative style, rhetorical devices, and cultural context that can enhance your work.
 Ultimately, you’ll improve your writing and develop techniques, skills, and understanding necessary to be a successful writer.

 A Close Community of Writers

 Literary critique is an essential skill for a professional writer, and a cornerstone of the Warren Wilson program.
 Even when it makes you uncomfortable, you’ll learn to give and receive constructive feedback and use it to improve your work.
 You’ll get to know the individual styles of fellow students, faculty, and authors and learn to bring outside perspectives to characters in your own writing.
 And there are plenty of opportunities to share your work, through open mic nights, poetry slams, student readings, literary magazines, newspapers, and journals.